Alwyn-Ong/ESD/README.md

 To run the entire app,
 1. cd into project directory, click on "start_microservices" batch file
+2. make sure docker is running, click on "start_docker" batch file (to start account docker)
+3. right click on index.html, click on open in default browser.
+4. you should be able to stimulate the scenario and log in

+** if you're unable to log in.
 1. open another cmd and docker pull alwynong/account:1.0.0
 2. docker run -p 8000:8000 -e dbURL=mysql+mysqlconnector://is213@host.docker.internal:3306/sglovelah_account alwynong/account:1.0.0
-3. right click on index.html, click on open in default browser.